-Student performance and progress toward completion of their programs of study must be monitored and evaluated.
-The program must have and enforce policies and procedures to ensure that an individual program of study with specific educational goals is developed for each student.
-The program must have and enforce procedures to ensure and document that students who graduate meet all graduation requirements.
+Student performance and progress toward completion of programs of study must be monitored and evaluated.
+The program must have and enforce policies and procedures to ensure that a program of study with specific educational goals is developed for each student.
+The program must document and enforce procedures to ensure that students who graduate meet all graduation requirements.